International Journal of Nutrition

 To compare the efficacy of this nutraceutical to a competitor composed of palmitoylethanolamide and biotin commonly used in itch control (product B).

-Materials and Methods
+Materials And Methods

-Study design
+Materials and Methods Study design

 This study was designed following good clinical practices, although no suffering or health risks to the dogs were anticipated.
 The study was approved by the ethical committee of the Department of Veterinary Medicine of authors university.
 Ethical review was not necessary since requirements for administration of a nutraceutical are covered in the Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes, which exempt it from ethics approval.
 The study was designed as a prospective randomized double-blinded multicentric study.